-The article continues: “Unless you say ‘birds’ in the same sentence, most social medias will think Twitter when they hear ‘tweet’.”
+The article continues: “Unless you say ‘birds’ in the same sentence, most social media will think Twitter when they hear ‘tweet’.”

 Here, we will investigate the effectiveness of Twitter’s character limit, and what companies can learn from it.
 The beauty of Twitter’s character limit is that it forces users to be frugal when they write tweets.
 The secret of good marketing and communications text is to write clearly.

 The key is to know your audience and your message.
 If you are clear on who it is that is reading, then you’ll have a better chance of creating articles in plain English.
 If in doubt, try VT Writer for your analysis.
 It’s a lightweight readability tool for scoring the clarity of Docs, Webpages, or Text.
-It flags issues at paragraph level and it’s free.
-There is also a paid version that generates insightful reports.
-For our examples below, we used the free version.
+It flags issues at paragraph level.

 Plain language and politics